HuskyHacks/SandboxEvasion_BuildCommDCBAndTimeoutA/README.md

 # SandboxEvasion_BuildCommDCBAndTimeoutA
-Sandbox evasion via BuildCommDCBAndTimeoutA PoC
+Sandbox evasion (probably?) via BuildCommDCBAndTimeoutA PoC

 ## What is this?
 While examining a known-bad malware executable in Ghidra, we found this: